laradock/laradock/README.md

 Join the chat room on [Gitter](https://gitter.im/LaraDock/laradock) and get help and support from the community.

-You can as well can open an [issue](https://github.com/laradock/laradock/issues) on Github (will be labeled as Question) and discuss it with people on [Gitter](https://gitter.im/LaraDock/laradock).
+You can as well can open an [issue](https://github.com/laradock/laradock/issues) on GitHub (will be labeled as Question) and discuss it with people on [Gitter](https://gitter.im/LaraDock/laradock).

 For special help with Docker and/or Laravel, you can schedule a live call with the creator of this project at [Codementor.io](https://www.codementor.io/mahmoudz).